betuah/lks-llm/README.md

 ### API Endpoint
 You can read API Endpoint spesification for `/conversations` on **API Gateway** in Document detail.

+### LLM Worker setup
+All configurations for the LLM Workers should be managed using an Ansible playbook for automated configuration.
+You can use the Ansible playbook located at `/serverless/playbook.yml` to automate the configuration of all LLM Workers.
+Be sure to adjust the necessary variables within the playbook file `efs_ip: "YOUR_EFS_IP"`.

+In your AWS environment, you can execute this playbook using AWS Systems Manager (SSM) to automate the configuration process.

 <hr>

 ## **LLM API Endpoint**